DynamoDB vs Google Cloud Spanner - The Ultimate Comparison

 As mentioned, DynamoDB and Google Cloud Spanner are fully managed by large corporations in the tech industry.
 Hence, you don't need to worry about continuous support when choosing these two services.

 DynamoDB and Google Cloud Spanner offer similar features, but different data management approaches.
-For example, both use horizontal scaling for performance, but DynamoDB uses eventual consistency, while Google Cloud Spanner uses strong consistency.
+For example, both use horizontal scaling for performance, but DynamoDB uses eventual consistency by default (though it can be configured for strong consistency), while Google Cloud Spanner uses strong consistency.

 On the other hand, they have some significant differences since DynamoDB is a NoSQL-based database, whereas Google Cloud Spanner is a relational database.